Sunday, April 4, 2010

 (Blah blah, recent accident, teenage driver ran a stop sign, no injuries, just crumpled metal).

-So at roughly 9:15 am, we headed out of my residence, thr
+So at roughly 9:15 am, we headed out of my residence, through the motel front office, and towards the door.

-y, standing directly outside the door was Dan, a tenant.
+Unfortunately, standing directly outside the door was Dan, a tenant.
 He looked distressed, and was motioning with his finger for me to quickly follow him.
 I was not in the mood to be distracted by the pettiness of whatever I was convinced he needed me to see.
 I did notice, however, that he was very agitated, and was speaking very fast.
 He was talking about Fish.

 "Fish" does not refer here to our scaly, gilled, underwater friends.
 Fish refers to FISH, a.k.a.
 Mr. Fischer, a long time tenant of the motel, and one of our most colorful, amusing, friendly, and REALLY annoying ones.
 A good man, but one who's life had clearly been derailed by Demon Alcohol.
 Fish was a former printer, 58 years old, going on 75.
 He was a physical wreck.
 Aside from basic alcoholism, he also suffered from a number of related ailments, most notably pancreatitis.
 He also claimed to have a pancreatic tumor, and a steel rod in his leg from some poorly explained past "incident".